codelastnight/learningjournal/README.md

 made in [astrojs](https://astro.build/) and [tailwind](https://tailwindcss.com/) with some funny vanilla javascript. (js not needed to load site)

 accessible and progressively enhancemented and such

+TODO: no-js support for loading videos (i currently use js to lazy load the videos)